agiresearch/AIOS/README.md

 ```

 And you can run it even after the shell closes by typing `nohup` before the entire command.

-Then you can start the client provided by the AIOS SDK either in the terminal or in the WebUI.

 #### Interact with AIOS terminal